PaulKinlan/paul.kinlan.me/content/2026-07-01-introducing-ua-tracer.md

 A couple of years ago I [wrote about wanting to know which user agents were hitting my site](/user-agents-hitting-my-site/).
 I could see *who* was knocking on the door, but not *what they did once they were inside*.
 Did they download the CSS?
 Did they follow the font linked from inside that CSS?
 Did they actually run the JavaScript — or just fetch the `.js` file and stop?

 That second question matters more than ever now.
 The web is being crawled by a long and growing tail of AI agents — ClaudeBot, GPTBot, Googlebot, Bytespider, Applebot, ChatGPT-User, and dozens more — and we have **almost zero visibility** into what they actually see.
 A server log tells you a request happened.
 It tells you nothing about whether the agent parsed the page, rendered it, or executed anything.
-For site owners, for the people building these agents, and for anyone who cares about the web being legible to the machines that are increasingly reading it, that's a real blind spot.

 So I built [ua-tracer](https://uatracer.com) to answer it.